imjeffhi4/word-breakdown/README.md

 }
 ```

-Results are generally better when given a definition since that gives the model a good initialization point.
+Results are generally better when the user gives the model an initial definition.
+This is mostly due to it giving the model a good initialization point.
 Though, depending on the word, it may not matter too much either way.